 When is the best time to go to the Berlengas?

-However, during the summer we advise you to avoid going in August and on weekends as that is when there are more people.
-At these times, the capacity of 550 people is reached very quickly, which means that you may not be able to buy the Berlenga Pass to enter the day you want, or the experience may not be not as good as it could be.
+However, during the summer, we advise you to avoid going in August and on weekends as that is when there are more people.
+At these times, the capacity of 550 people is reached very quickly, which means that you may not be able to buy the Berlenga Pass to enter on the day you want, or the experience may not be as good as it could be.

 Is it possible to spend the night in the Berlengas?

 Yes.
 It is possible to spend the night in the Berlengas, however, we have never done so and therefore we cannot speak about the quality of the accommodation.
-There are two possibilities for those who want to stay on the island, accommodation in the Fort and accommodation at the restaurant in the village.
+There are two possibilities for those who want to stay on the island: accommodation in the Fort and accommodation at the restaurant in the village.

 In both cases, you will have to contact the accommodation directly, as none of them are on the online platforms that we usually recommend: